 Many people believe they only need an attorney if their case goes to court.
 This is not true.
-In fact, a personal injury attorney can help you through every step of your claim, which can benefit you in the following ways:
+In fact, a personal injury attorney in Clearwater can help you through every step of your claim, which can benefit you in the following ways:

-A dedicated legal team can stand up for your rights following a personal injury accident, allowing you to fight for the financial compensation you deserve.
+A dedicated Clearwater personal injury lawyer can stand up for your rights following a personal injury accident, allowing you to fight for the financial compensation you deserve.

 The amount of time you have to file your Clearwater personal injury claim depends on the statute of limitations of state you live in as well as the type of lawsuit you pursue.
 In the state of Florida, the statute of limitations gives the following restrictions for how long a person has to file a claim: